ShantnuKaushal/ymca-database/README.md

 # YMCA Database System

 This project offers a complete MySQL database setup for the YMCA, starting with the Entity-Relationship model and extending through SQL scripts that define the schema, load example data, and showcase typical query operations.
-Created as the capstone project for a Database Management Systems course, I played a major role in shaping the ER diagram and writing all of the SQL scripts.
+Created as the final project for a Database Management Systems course, I played a major role in shaping the ER diagram and writing all of the SQL scripts.

 ---